dbrizard/elwaspatid/paper/paper.md

 and the boundary conditions.
 Space-time diagram are a convenient way to represent the propagation, both in space and in time, of the waves.

-Figure \autoref{fig:example} illustrates the following simple case: a stricker impacts a bar from the left.
+Figure \autoref{fig:example} illustrates the following simple case: a striker impacts a bar from the left.
 Both bars have the same impedance and a rectangular compression pulse is generated from the impact.
 As the second bar has free ends, the compression pulse is reflected on its right end as a traction pulse.

-Space-time diagrams are pseudocolor plots with space as x-axis (in the initial configuration), time as y-axis and the wave quantity as color.
+Space-time diagrams are pseudocolour plots with space as x-axis (in the initial configuration), time as y-axis and the wave quantity as colour.
 The wave-related quantity can be:

 * force (see Figure \autoref{fig:example}, top left);